lucia-auth/lucia/documentation/collection/main/learn/adapters/redis.md

 ### Errors

-The adapter and Lucia will not not handle [unknown errors](/learn/basics/error-handling#known-errors), database errors Lucia doesn't expect the adapter to catch.
-When it encounters such errors, it will throw one of Redis errors.
+The adapter and Lucia will not not handle [unknown errors](/learn/basics/error-handling#known-errors), which are database errors Lucia doesn't expect the adapter to catch.
+When it encounters such errors, it will throw one of the Redis errors.

 ## Installation